WhatsApp

 UV resistance needs

 Need clarity and strength under sunlight?
-PET resists UV rays better.
-It’s ideal for outdoor labels, displays, or electronics packaging.
-The film doesn’t turn brittle or yellow when exposed to the sun, unlike PVC.
+PET resists UV rays excellently.
+It's ideal for outdoor labels, displays, or electronics packaging.
+The film maintains its properties when exposed to sunlight.

 Quick Reference: PET Film Advantages